Training Node

 (1) the relative staking amount of this task against all tasks, meaning a training node’s stake in a particular task will indirectly affect it’s rewards from that task; and

-(2) a training node’s stake in this task; and
+(2) a training node’s stake in this task as well as stake delegated to this training node; and

 (3) quality of the node’s submission, as shown by the node’s relative ranking.
 Specifically, it is a geometric series, along with its ranking, multiplied by the relative stake of this task.